Our Approach To Sell-Side M&A Engagements: We start by carefully analyzing the universe of

 worth far more than the accounting value of the business.

-Our Approach To IP-Intensive Technology Spin-Outs: We work with Analytic Capital, LLC, which
+Our Approach To IP-Intensive Technology Spin-Outs: We work with trusted third parties that provide

-provides focused capital formation and operational management services, to create a Technology
+focused capital formation and operational management services, to create a Technology Asset

-Asset Cultivation & Licensing Company (TACL).
-The TACL is a new corporate spinout model for non-
+Cultivation & Licensing Company (TACL).
+The TACL is a new corporate spin-out model for non-core

 closely with the originating company, we identify perishable technology assets whose value will be

-eroded if left to stagnate but which can be significantly advanced through a combination of technology
+eroded if left to stagnate but which can be significantly enhanced through a combination of technology

 completion and IP enhancement.
 The TACL differs from previous models in that the technology and